pwall567/kjson-core/README.md

     if (node !is JSONString)
         node.typeError("string", "/person/surname", "Surname")
 ```
-This will produce an exception like the one shown in the description of `JSONIncorrectTypeException`.
+This will produce an exception like the one shown in the description of `JSONTypeException`.

 The conversion may be combined with the error reporting using the `asXxxxOrError()` functions: